machal/cssmine-content/css3-flexbox.md

 2.  **One fifth grid**.
 The first and third column should take up one fifth – `.mandatory-1, .mandatory-2 { flex: 1; }`.
 The second column should take up three fifths – `.content { flex: 3 }`.
-Did you notice that we do not operate with percentage or that we do calculate the dimensions again when adding a new column?
+Did you notice that we do not operate with percentage or that we do not calculate the dimensions again when adding a new column?

 3.  **Change element order on lower resolution screens.** Simply add the `.content { order: -1; }` declaration to your media query and `.content`